wibmo/wibmo-iap-sdk-ios/README.md

 ![](images/LSApplicationQueriesSchemes.png)

 ### Usage
-1. \#import “WibmoSDK.h" in your ViewController.
+1. \#import WibmoSDK in your ViewController.
 2. Include in your AppDelegate methods, and post appropriate notification.

 ```objc